-Most people assume that the duties of a professional caregiver hired through a home care company are limited to assisting clients inside their homes with tasks like bathing and grooming, reminding them to take their medications, preparing meals, or doing light housekeeping.
-These are all useful services, but hired caregivers are playing an increasing role in clients’ lives outside the home as well.
+Most people assume that the duties of a professional caregiver hired through a home care company are limited to assisting clients inside their homes with tasks like bathing and grooming, medication reminders, meal preparation, or light housekeeping.
+These are all useful services, but hired caregivers are playing an increasing role in seniors’ lives outside the home as well.

 Some clients also opt to turn an outing for an appointment into a fun opportunity to indulge in a meal at their favorite restaurant or grab a treat on the way home.
-Professional caregivers provide the support necessary for making this happen.
+Professional caregivers provide the support necessary to make this happen.

-“My client was sharing with me how much she enjoys the sense of community that comes from attending church, but it was becoming harder and harder for her to find the energy to get up, get dressed and get herself there.
-When she asked if I might go with her the following weekend, I didn’t hesitate for a minute,” says Delacy.
-“We ended up staying for the full two hours.
+“My client was sharing with me how much she enjoys the sense of community that comes from attending church, but it was becoming harder and harder for her to find the energy to get up, get dressed and get herself there,” says Henry.
+“When she asked if I might go with her the following weekend, I didn’t hesitate for a minute.
+We ended up staying for the full two hours.
 She really enjoyed the fellowship and my company, and I accompany her now whenever she feels like she needs the extra help.”

 “I’ve been asked by several of my clients to attend their church services,” she recalls.
 “We sit together through the entire service.
 They are able to attend church with peace of mind, knowing I am right there if they need me.
 I am a churchgoer myself, and it is something I am always happy to do.”

 Safe Transitions from Hospital to Home

-“I’m there to provide whatever the patient needs,” Ruthilla says.
+“I’m there to provide whatever the patient needs,” Quamina says.
 “One time, a patient had just been released and insisted on going home by train.
 So, I bought my ticket, and we rode to his apartment together.
 The important thing is that I was there by his side, making sure he got home safely.”